- Age requirements

 - Valid plates with current registration (commercial plates are also acceptable)

-- Current valid insurance with your name on the policy
+- Current valid insurance policy

 The Lyft Driver app requires a cellular connection, so your device must be supported by Lyft to drive.
 We don't support wifi-only devices (like wifi-only iPads).